Detection of the Mass-Dependent Dual-Type Transition of Galaxy Spins in IllustrisTNG Simulations: Abstract

 \section{Abstract}

-A numerical detection of the mass-dependent two-fold spin transition of the galaxies is presented.
-Analyzing a sample of the galaxies with stellar masses in the range of $10^{9}< (\ms/\munit)\le 10^{11}$ from the IllustrisTNG300-1 simulations, we explore the alignment tendency between the galaxy spins and the three eigenvectors of the linearly reconstructed tidal field as a function of $\ms$ and its evolution over a broad range of redshift $0\le z \le 2.5$.
-Detecting a significant signal of the occurrence of the mass-dependent transition of the galaxy spins not only at $z>1$ but also at $z\le 1$, we show that the type of the galaxy spin transition varies with redshifts.
-As $\ms$ increases beyond a certain threshold mass, the preferred directions of the galaxy spins transit from the third to the first tidal eigenvectors (type one) at $z\le 1$ but from the third to the second tidal eigenvectors (type two) at $z\ge 2$, unlike those of the DM halos that undergo only the type two transitions at $z\le 1$.
-It is also shown that both of the threshold mass and the transition type strongly depend on the galaxy status, morphology, star formation rate as well as on the environment.
-We suggest that the occurrence of the type two transition should be induced by the vorticity effect on the small mas scale, while the type one transition should be closely linked to some hydrodynamical mechanism which is effective most for the quiescent massive galaxies in the passive stage.
+A numerical detection of the mass-dependent spin transition of the galaxies is presented.
+Analyzing a sample of the galaxies with stellar masses in the range of $10^{9}< (\ms/\munit)\le 10^{11}$ from the IllustrisTNG300-1 simulations, we explore the alignment tendency between the galaxy baryon spins and the three eigenvectors of the linearly reconstructed tidal field as a function of $\ms$ and its evolution in the redshift range of $0\le z \le 1.5$.
+Detecting a significant signal of the occurrence of the mass-dependent transition of the galaxy spins, we show that the centrals differ from the satellites in their spin transition type.
+As $\ms$ increases beyond a certain threshold mass, the preferred directions of the central galaxy spins transit from the minor to the intermediate tidal eigenvectors (type two) at $z=0.5$ and $1$, while those of the satellites transit from the minor to the major tidal eigenvectors (type one) at $z=1$ and $1.5$.
+It is also shown that the mass range and type of the spin transition depend on the galaxy morphology, degree of the alignments between the baryon and total spin vectors as well as on the environmental density.
+Meanwhile, the stellar spins of the galaxies are found to yield a weak signal of the T1 transitions at $z=0$, whose strength and trend depend on the degree of the alignments between the stellar and baryon spins.
+The possible mechanisms responsible for the T1 and T2 spin transitions are discussed.

 \keywords{Unified Astronomy Thesaurus concepts: Large-scale structure of the universe (902)}